Soundarya944/Python-Full-Stack-Project/README.md

-# 🍽️ Mealmate - Django-Based Web Application
+# Mealmate - Online Food Ordering System  🍽️

 Mealmate is a **Django-based web application** that allows users to register as **restaurant owners** or **customers**.
 - **Restaurant owners** can add, edit, and delete restaurants.